Iran holds run-off parliamentary election

 DUBAI Iranians voted on Friday in a run-off parliamentary election that could establish a new balance between Iran's top leader and its president in the legislative assembly.

 State television reported that polling stations in 33 constituencies, including the capital Tehran, opened to voters at 8 a.m.
-(5:30 a.m.
-British time).
-They are due to close at 6 p.m, although officials have said the time could be extended.
+(0430 GMT).
+They are due to close at 6 p.m.
+(1430 GMT), although officials have said the time could be extended.

 Some 65 seats from the 290-member assembly are up for grabs, after loyalists to Iran's Supreme Leader Ayatollah Ali Khamenei won a majority at the expense of President Mahmoud Ahmadinejad in the first round.